National Stock Exchange (Jersey City, New Jersey): 2014–2015 shutdown

 In May 2014, the exchange "changed its pricing structure to charge both sides of a trade a fee for securities priced $1 or more, a departure from other public venues that usually charge one side and pay a rebate to another."
 With David Harris as chief executive officer, the National Stock Exchange ceased trading operations on May 30, 2014.
 The exchange stated in a release that it, "continues to be registered as a national securities exchange under Section 6 of the Securities Exchange Act (the "Act") and remains a self-regulatory organization.
 All NSX rules remain in full force and effect."
 The closure brought the number of active stock exchanges in the United States to 11, as the CBOE Stock Exchange had closed the month prior.
 Wrote Bloomberg, "just one public exchange, Chicago Stock Exchange Inc., that isn’t owned Bats, Nasdaq OMX Group Inc. or IntercontinentalExchange Group Inc." On February 24, 2015, the NSX was bought by a private entity known as National Stock Exchange Holdings.
 Trading resumed on December 22, 2015.

 NYSE acquisition

 The New York Stock Exchange announced it has entered into an agreement to acquire the NSX, subject to Securities and Exchange Commission (SEC) approval.
 The NSX ceased trading operations on February 1, 2017.
-NYSE plans to bring it back on its new trading platform Pillar, some time in the distant future.

 NSX was to be renamed "NYSE National" as a result of the acquisition by NYSE.

-On January 12, 2018, an SEC filing for rule changes was made to support re-activation of NYSE National, Inc. in the second quarter of 2018 (on the Pillar trading platform as previously noted).
+On January 12, 2018, an SEC filing for rule changes was made to support re-activation of NYSE National, Inc. in the second quarter of 2018 (on the Pillar trading platform).
 NYSE National opened for business on May 21, 2018.
 The difference between NYSE National and other NYSE exchanges is that it uses a taker-maker pricing model, which offers rebates for adding liquidity, rather than payment for order flow or other models.